uorocketry/rgs/docs/guide/requirements/development-environment.md

 # Development Environment

+If you're on linux you can skip this section.

 If you're on windows you will need to install [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).

 If on Mac, you will likelly want to install [Homebrew](https://brew.sh/).